Sloan Lake (Colorado): Wildlife and Habitat

 Sloan's Lake is a seasonal and year-round home to a variety of birds, fish and other wildlife.
 Birds include white pelicans, mallard ducks, Canada geese, seagulls, barn swallows, house finches, and common night hawks.
 Cormorants and herons find refuge from shore-based predators in colonies on Cooper Island and feed on black crappie, carp and trout stocked by Colorado Parks and Wildlife agency.
 The lake’s muddy flats and shallower waters provide habitat for wading birds such as avocets and semi-aquatic rodents including native muskrats and non-native nutria.
 Predators include fox and coyote, which are occasionally seen around the lake.
 Cottonwood trees, cattails and bluegrass grow along the shoreline, and the lake waters support duckweed, algae and other native and invasive aquatic plants.

 Penny Island

 Found in the center of the lake, Penny Island is a mostly barren 67,396 square foot island.
 It houses a manmade osprey nesting structure constructed in 2014.
-The island is a common attraction for local amateur drone pilots.
+From spring to early summer, the area attracts photographers and bird enthusiasts who come to observe these birds firsthand.
+The island is also a common attraction for local amateur drone pilots.